mukeshkhattar/gke-least-privileged-cluster-roles/README.md

 ### cicd-user-cluster-role

-1. Create CICI user cluster Role.
+1. Create cicd-user-cluster-role.
 Resoources and API groups in this role include all resources and API groups as in output of (kubectl api-resources -o wide) except Secrets.
 ```
 kubectl apply -f cicd-user-cluster-role.yaml
 ```